ExLibrisGroup/campusm-aek/README.md

 ```bash
 aek install
 ```
+4. Enter your login details (you will be prompted for this)
-4. Start the AEK project
+5. Start the AEK project
 ```bash
 aek start
 ```
-5. Enter your login details (you will be prompted for this)
-6. Choose the environment you would like to run against (you will be prompted for this)

 Once these steps are done, you should see the project running on [http://locahost:5000](http://locahost:5000).